18F/content-guide/pages/urls-and-filenames.md

 Maintaining URLs
 ----------------

+Users constantly bookmark and share web pages, making the maintenance of permanent and long-lasting URLs an important piece of content management.
+Broken links obscure the internet landscape.

 URLs should never stop working.

 This is not as technically challenging as it sounds.
 If the domain — the high-level domain, not subdomains — is lost, the URLs will be lost, but